Broccoli

 Transplant Starter Plants Aug-Mar Oct-Mar Oct-Feb

-• Start Seeds Inside: Starting broccoli seeds indoors in late summer allows for controlled conditions, ensuring strong seedlings ready for transplanting outdoors in the fall.
+Starting broccoli seeds indoors in late summer provides controlled conditions for germination and growth, producing sturdy seedlings ready to transplant outdoors in the fall.

-• Direct Seed: Direct seeding broccoli during the cooler months allows for rapid germination and establishment, avoiding the stress of high temperatures.
+Direct seeding broccoli during the cooler months allows for quick germination and establishment while avoiding heat stress that can cause poor growth or early bolting.

-• Soil: Broccoli prefers well-drained, fertile soil with a pH between 6.0 and 7.0.
-Amend the soil with compost or well-rotted manure to improve fertility.
+Broccoli prefers well-drained, fertile soil with a pH between 6.0 and 7.0.
+Mix in compost or well-rotted manure to improve fertility and structure.

-• Sun: Full sun is ideal, but broccoli can tolerate partial shade, especially in hotter climates.
+Full sun is ideal, but broccoli can handle partial shade, especially in hotter parts of Florida where afternoon shade can reduce stress.

 When to Add:

-• Mid-Growing Season: Reapply the fertilizer about four weeks after planting and then again when the heads start to form to support continued growth and head development.
+Mid-Growing Season: Side-dress about four weeks after planting and again as heads begin to form to support steady development.

 Application Tips: